ReactiveSets/toubkal/README.md

   - many pipelets, functions and methods are already following this documentation format

 - Transactional design patterns and pipelets
-  - fetch(): Fetches the current state of a store dataflow based on source events.
+  - fetch(): Fetches the current state of a store dataflow based on source events
+  - fetch_as(): Set attribute with fetched values from store by fetch_query
+  - fetch_first(): Set attribute with first fectched value from store
   - update_fetched(): Update fetched values in a transaction
   - fetched_differences(): Emits differences (A - B) between two fetched sets A then B
   - emit_operations(): Emits remove, update, and add operations in a transaction